ffiza/earthquakes/README.md

 # Visualising Earthquakes

-This a simple repository to explore some data from Wikipedia that relates to recent earthquakes.
+This is a simple repository to explore some data from Wikipedia that relates to recent earthquakes.
 Some figures can be found at `reports/figures/`.
 More information and interactive plots are available in a [blog post](https://ffiza.github.io/data-projects/earthquakes/).

 ## Showcase